ionos-spectre/spectre-core/README.md

 *Wrong!*.
 Really?
 You thought it would be *that* easy?!

 "Ok, got it".
 Cool, but what's about this client library `10.5.5` version?
 Isn't MySQL only at `8.0.32` (it was at that point I wrote this)?
 Yes, it is, but who said we speak about MySQL?
-Ever heard from *MariaDB*, you dip sh**?
+Ever heard about *MariaDB*, you dip sh**?
 Yes you got it, we need the MariaDB connector libs.

 Go to https://mariadb.com/downloads/#connectors and download the latest one.
 Yes, *64bit* is fine.
 Install it and finally install the `mysql2` gem.